What is a linter?

 Pip3 install flake8

 You can use linter with any text editor.
-I am using it with sublime text 3.
-From the command palette; install SublimeLinter.
-After this install SublimeLinter-flake8.
+We’ll be using it with sublime text 3.
+From the command palette, install two packages; SublimeLinter and SublimeLinter-flake8.

 In SublimeLinter user settings make some changes to skip warnings for “over indentation” and “indentation contains tabs”.
-These, in my opinion, are futile warnings and you can’t solve them because it creeps in even when single indentation is given which is required for eg – if statement.
+These in our opinion are futile warnings and you can’t solve them because it creeps in even when a single indentation is given which is required for eg – if statement.

 // SublimeLinter Settings - User